zalando/postgres-operator/README.md

 ###### Deprecated parameters

-Parameters `useLoadBalancer` and `replicaLoadBalancer` in the PostgreSQL manifest, as well as `enable_load_balancer` are deprecated and take no effect, producing a warning when specified in the operator or cluster configuration.
+Parameters `useLoadBalancer` and `replicaLoadBalancer` in the PostgreSQL manifest are deprecated.
+To retain compatibility with the old manifests they take affect in the absense of new `enableMasterLoadBalancer` and `enableReplicaLoadBalancer` parameters (that is, if either of the new ones is present - all deprecated parameters are ignored).
+The operator configuration parameter `enable_load_balancer` is ignored in all cases.

+`

 # Setup development environment